Solicitor and Managing Partner

 A medical negligence or hospital negligence claim does not necessarily need to apply to the negligence of a GP or doctor.
 Situations such as improper nursing care resulting in a patient developing pressure sores or preventable complications caused by midwives during birth can result in a claim against these individuals or the organisation they represent.

-In a practical sense, there is no meaningful difference between medical negligence and clinical negligence.
-Both are used interchangeably when discussing acts of negligence or mistakes that breach a healthcare provider’s duty of care to their patients.
+In a practical sense, there is no meaningful difference between medical negligence and clinical negligence cases.
+Both are used interchangeably when discussing acts of negligence, malpractice or mistakes that breach healthcare providers or medical practitioners duty of care to their patients.